junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Look at him," Dean points at the dungeon monitor screen, "no way he's 'the brightest light' the way he is now.
 I say we either patch that rock star vessel or get him another one."

-Cas's face hardens, "Which means another soul would get possessed, whoever that may be.
+Cas's face hardens.
+"Which means another soul would get possessed, whoever that may be.
 Is that what you mean?"

 Dean stutters, "I guess."